Administrator access provides complete access to your Teamup calendar, including all calendar settings.

-If you used the same email address to create your calendar that you used for your Teamup user account, then the calendar’s admin link would have been automatically added to your calendar dashboard.
+If you used the same email address to create your calendar that you used for your Teamup user account, then the calendar would have been automatically added to your calendar dashboard.

-This can be the easiest way to regain access to a lost administrator link.
-Check your dashboard and see if the link is already there.
+This can be the easiest way to regain administrator access to your calendar.
+Check your dashboard and see if the calendar is already there.
 If so, open the calendar.
 Are you able to access settings from the blue menu in the top left?
 If so, you have administrator access to the calendar.

 Check your email

 For calendar created prior to September 2020, you may be able to regain administrator access through your email.
 When you created your calendar, we sent you an email with access details for your calendar.
 Search your email inbox for an email with the subject line of “[Teamup Support] Your new calendar.”
-Open the email to retrieve your administrator link.
+Open the email to retrieve the initial administrator link.

 Contact our support team

-If you have tried the options suggested above and are still unable to recover your administrator link, we can help.
+If you have tried the options suggested above and are still unable to recover administrator access, we can help.
 Please contact firstname.lastname@example.org with the following information:

 - The email address of the calendar administrator (if known).

 - The title of the calendar (if known).